icinganalysis/icinganalysis.github.io/content/build_a_1d_drop_motion_simulation.md

 ##Discussion

-We are going to start with a one dimensional simulation along a line.
+We are going to start with a one dimensional simulation along a single line.
 This will keep the implementation simple to be readily understood.

 We will implement the equations of motions for a drop around a cylinder from